 Did you go to university and take the wrong course, wishing instead you’d followed your passion for art and design?

-Have you since been stuck in a boring 9-to-5 job where creativity always passes you by?
-If you’ve always had dreams of becoming a graphic designer then it’s time to break free and do what you love.
+Have you since been stuck in a tedious 9-to-5 job where creativity always passes you by?
+If you’ve always had dreams of becoming a graphic designer, then it’s time to break free and do what you love.

 Creative Boom has teamed up with Shillington College – a graphic design course provider with campuses in the UK, US and Australia – to provide a helpful step-by-step guide on how to turn that hobby into a job.